cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 _Figure: LithOS slices kernels into ~500 μs chunks to bound preemption latency while keeping the GPU fed._

-In order to schedule application tasks, LithOS must be able to bound the time a task takes.
-If a task were allowed to run for indefinite time, LithOS would be unable to reclaim its resources for other tasks.
-In CPU land, this is done via timer interrupts and context switching.
-NVIDIA's time slicing does this;
-however, third-party software doesn't have access to the SM interrupt handlers that enable such context switching.

-LithOS takes a different approach: kernel slicing.
-Kernels are launched as grids of many thread blocks.
-Generally, the GPU programming model allows for the thread blocks to execute in any order, simultaneously or not.
-LithOS interposes application kernel launches, and breaks them up into multiple launches, each with a subset of the thread blocks in the original launch.

-Kernel launches are not free, and LithOS slicing, while entirely transparent to GPU programmers, has additional overhead.
-How does LithOS manage the trade-off between slice size and agile scheduling?

-The applications which LithOS targets---inference service and neural network training---typically have SLOs no more strict than a tens of milliseconds.
-To fill these needs, LithOS must be able to reschedule resources within a similar timeframe.
-Using the task latency model, LithOS slices grids into 500 μs pieces.
-Many kernels already complete within this timeframe and do not require slicing.
-This quantum amortizes the launch overhead, which is under 10 μs.

-There are important edge cases:

-- Persistent/cooperative kernels that rely on all blocks resident at once can result in hangs when sliced.
-For applications consisting of such kernels, slicing should be disabled.
+To bound preemption latency, LithOS slices kernels.
+Kernels launch as grids of blocks; we transparently split a grid into multiple launches, each covering a subset of blocks.
+The latency model picks a ~500 μs quantum: large enough to amortize <10 μs launch overhead, small enough to preempt LC work quickly.
+Many kernels already fit and need no slicing.

-- Tiny kernels that already complete within the quantum are left intact to avoid death-by-a-thousand-launches.
+Edge cases: (1) persistent/cooperative kernels that need all blocks resident shouldn’t be sliced; (2) tiny kernels under the quantum are left intact.
 Because slicing happens at submission time, apps require no code changes.
-LithOS rewrites a launch of B blocks into a sequence of launches with B1, B2, ... blocks whose union is the original set, interleaving slices from other applications according to policy.

 ## Masking TPCs for Fine-grained Scheduling in Space

-A major feature of LithOS is the ability to stack applications _spatially_, allowing them to execute simultaneously on disjoint sets of SMs.
-While MIG allocates GPCs, it is possible to allocate on the smaller granularity of TPCs.
-LithOS does this, masking off TPCs for each kernel launch.
-This enables efficient, isolated use of GPU compute.

-We treat TPCs as the maskable spatial unit; on modern NVIDIA GPUs, a TPC maps to a set of SM resources that can be selectively enabled per launch.
+LithOS stacks applications spatially by masking TPCs per launch, enabling simultaneous execution on disjoint SM subsets.
+We treat TPCs as the maskable unit; on modern NVIDIA GPUs, a TPC maps to a set of SM resources that can be selectively enabled.

-TPC masking interacts with the task latency model.
-Depending on higher-level LithOS policy, tasks may execute at different times with different TPC masks.
-The task latency model fits a linear regression for transformed Amdahl's Law to predict task duration as a function of TPCs assigned.

-Putting time and space together, LithOS can, for example, dedicate one third of the TPCs to a latency-critical service for the next millisecond, while letting a training job stream through slices on the remaining TPCs.
-A millisecond later, if the service's queue drains, its share shrinks automatically and the best-effort job expands to fill the slack---no MIG reconfiguration required.
+The latency model already predicts across TPC shares, so policy can reshape space on the fly: e.g., give 1/3 of TPCs to LC work for 1 ms while a training job streams on the rest; when the LC queue drains, the BE job expands—no MIG reconfig needed.

 ## Compatibility, safety, and deployment

-LithOS is designed to be a drop-in for most CUDA apps.
-A few caveats are worth
+LithOS is a drop-in for most CUDA apps.
+Caveats:
-noting:

-- Cooperative kernels and device-side launches are supported but may restrict slicing opportunities.
+- Cooperative/persistent kernels and device-side launches may restrict slicing.
-- Memory oversubscription is out of scope; LithOS does not swap device memory.
-  It can, however, meter allocation-heavy phases to reduce stalls.
-- Security/tenancy isolation is best-effort at the performance level; for hard isolation guarantees, MIG remains complementary.
-LithOS can run within a MIG instance to add agility inside a static partition.
+- No device-memory oversubscription; we can meter allocation-heavy phases.
+- For hard security isolation, pair LithOS with fixed MIG partitions; LithOS then adds dynamic share reshaping inside the partition.

 # Results

 We implemented LithOS in about 5000 lines of code and evaluated it along two metrics for a set of neural network models.
 We compare LithOS to time slicing, MPS, and MIG, as well as three other state-of-the-art systems, [REEF](https://www.usenix.org/conference/nsdi23/presentation/wu), [TGS](https://www.usenix.org/conference/osdi22/presentation/han), and [Orion](https://doi.org/10.1145/3627703.3629578).